Melbourne High School: House competition

 The names for the houses were derived from the local history of the area.
-The hill upon which the school is situated was first settled by Captain John Forrest, who built his house, Waterloo cottage, in Como estate alongside the Yarra River.
+The hill upon which the school is situated was first settled by Captain Charles Forrest, who built his house, Waterloo Cottage, on the Como Estate alongside the Yarra River.
 Forrest won the inaugural cockhouse cup in 1928.

-If a student entering the school has a relative who was (or is) in Melbourne High, then that student is allocated to the same house as their relative's house.
+If a student entering the school has a relative who was (or is) at Melbourne High, the student is allocated to the same house as their relative.

 The houses compete in four major competitions: